choinkyo/Chloe/README.md

 ## Project 1: Trending Youtube Video Overview

 * PURPOSE: The purpose of this analysis is to understand the correlation between views and likes in order to extract useful insights for content strategy.
-  - First, I will figure out if there is a correlation between the number of views and the number of likes.
+  - First, figure out if there is a correlation between the number of views and the number of likes.
-  - Then, I will analyze what factors affect popularity of YouTube video.
+  - Then, analyze what factors affect popularity of YouTube video.
-  - Finally, I will train Machine Learning algorithms using RNNs to generate automated YouTube comments generator.
+  - Finally, =train Machine Learning algorithms using RNNs to generate automated YouTube comments generator.
 * DATASET: This dataset was collected using the YouTube API.
 This includes several months (and counting) of data on daily trending YouTube videos with up to 375,942 of trending videos record worldwide.
+* TABLE OF CONTENT:

+   1. Correlation between Views and Likes
+   2. Exploratory Data Analysis (EDA)
+   3. Classification
+   4. Machine Learning Algorithms
+   5. Conclusion

+## Project 2: Facebook Ad Campaign Performance Overview